Network complexity plays a very important role in network design. Every network designer tries to find the simplest design.

-By the way I should say that having a different configuration on the 10 interface of a router is more complex than having same configuration on the 1000 interface on that router.
+By the way, I should say that having a different configuration on the 10 interfaces of a router is more complex than having the same configuration on the 1000 interface on that router.
 This is known as modularity and repeatable configuration and deployments are good.

-Example for this, you run OSPF or IS-IS as a link state protocols and for the fast reroute you might be running MPLS TE-FRR.
+Example for this, you run OSPF or IS-IS is a link-state protocol, and for the fast reroute you might be running MPLS TE-FRR.
 To be able to provide it, you need to run not only OSPF or IS-IS but also RSVP and most probably LDP as well.

-Friend of mine and one of the lead network designer and architect Russ White said somewhere that his friend defined the complexity as ” What you don’t understand is complex “.
-As I understand from his talk, Russ was agree with him.
+A friend of mine and one of the lead network designers and architects Russ White said somewhere that his friend defined complexity as ” What you don’t understand is complex “.
+As I understand from his talk, Russ agreed with him.